What Happens If a Humidifier Is Too Large?

 • Air does not mix well

 Steadier operation is usually better.
-A properly sized humidifier should not have to blast the room with moisture, shut off, and repeat the same cycle all day.
+The goal is not to blast the room with moisture, shut off, and repeat that pattern all day.

 Damp Surfaces and Heavy Air

-Too much humidification can make a room feel uncomfortable.
+Too much humidification can make a room feel uncomfortable in the opposite direction.

-Instead of solving dry air, the room may start to feel damp, stale, or clammy.
-In small spaces, the air near the humidifier may feel much wetter than the rest of the home.
+Instead of dry air, you may get damp bedding, wet window frames, a clammy room, or a stale feeling indoors.
+In small spaces, the area near the humidifier may feel much wetter than the rest of the home.

 Common signs include: